houstonhaynes/AD4SDocs/README.md

 ## Introduction: Beyond Resilience

 Antifragile Design For Systems (AD4S) represents a fundamental shift in how we approach the creation and evolution of complex technological systems.
-Drawing from Nassim Nicholas Taleb's concept of antifragility—systems that gain from disorder rather than merely withstanding it—this collection explores how programming languages, frameworks, and architectures can move beyond mere resilience toward designs that actively improve through exposure to volatility, randomness, and stress.
+Drawing from Nassim Nicholas Taleb's concept of antifragility, systems that gain from disorder rather than merely withstanding it, this collection explores how programming languages, frameworks, and architectures can move beyond mere resilience toward designs that actively improve through exposure to volatility, randomness, and stress.

 In an era of unprecedented technological change, the ability to thrive amid uncertainty has become a critical differentiator.
-Most traditional approaches to system design aim for robustness—the capacity to resist change without breaking.
+Most traditional approaches to system design aim for robustness, the capacity to resist change without breaking.
 AD4S pushes further, examining how systems can be designed to harness volatility as a source of strength rather than merely defending against it.

 ## Core Tenets of Antifragile Design